elmtree-askmo/cloudcannon-app/content/learn/physics/what-are-some-examples-of-fundamental-principles-in-physics-that-rely-on-mathematics.md

 url: /learn/physics/questions/what-are-some-examples-of-fundamental-principles-in-physics-that-rely-on-mathematics
 score: -1.0
 related_article1:
-    id: 124236
+    id: 124218
     title: >-
-        What is the significance of the local field method in modern physics?
+        What is the Euclidean method and its role in physics?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/what-is-the-significance-of-the-local-field-method-in-modern-physics
+    url: /learn/mathematics/questions/what-is-the-euclidean-method-and-its-role-in-physics
 related_article2:
-    id: 124211
+    id: 124232
     title: >-
-        Can you explain Newton's Law of Gravitation in mathematical terms?
+        What is the importance of mathematical notation in communicating complex physical concepts?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/can-you-explain-newtons-law-of-gravitation-in-mathematical-terms
+    url: /learn/mathematics/questions/what-is-the-importance-of-mathematical-notation-in-communicating-complex-physical-concepts
 related_article3:
-    id: 124227
+    id: 124238
     title: >-
-        How did ancient civilizations contribute to the development of mathematical concepts used in physics?
+        What are some philosophical questions raised by the interplay of physics and mathematics?
-    subject: Mathematics
+    subject: Philosophy and Greek Myths
-    url: /learn/mathematics/questions/how-did-ancient-civilizations-contribute-to-the-development-of-mathematical-concepts-used-in-physics
+    url: /learn/philosophy-and-greek-myths/questions/what-are-some-philosophical-questions-raised-by-the-interplay-of-physics-and-mathematics
 related_article4:
-    id: 124233
+    id: 124216
     title: >-
-        How do physicists use mathematical language to describe forces and motion?
+        What are fundamental principles and consequential statements in physics?
     subject: Physics
-    url: /learn/physics/questions/how-do-physicists-use-mathematical-language-to-describe-forces-and-motion
+    url: /learn/physics/questions/what-are-fundamental-principles-and-consequential-statements-in-physics
 ---

 &nbsp;